qlik-oss/sn-table/.github/CONTRIBUTION.md

 It verifies the [table object properties](../src/object-properties.js) (a JSDoc file) and generates a [Scriptappy](https://github.com/qlik-oss/scriptappy) definition documentation (a API spec) from that file.

-> Note: When there is any change for the [API spec](../api-specifications/properties.json), DO NOT commit the file.
-The change will be merged into the main branch when doing the Releasing.
+> Note: When there is any change in the [API spec](../api-specifications/properties.json), DO NOT commit the file.
+The change will be updated and merged into the main branch when doing the next release

 ## Testing